nervosnetwork/rfcs/rfcs/0000-user-activated-soft-forks/0000-user-activated-soft-forks.md

             return DEFINED;
         }

+Every 84 epochs constitute a tally period.
+All epochs within a tally period have the same state.
+This means that if `floor(epoch1.number / 84) = floor(epoch2.number / 84)`, they are guaranteed to have the same state for every deployment.

+        if ((epoch.number % 84) != 0) {
+            return GetStateForEpoch(GetEpochByNumber(epoch.number - 1));
+        }

-The next state depends only on the state and blocks of the previous epoch:
+The next state depends only on the state and blocks in the last tally period.

-        switch (GetStateForEpoch(GetEpochByNumber(epoch.number - 1))) {
+        switch (GetStateForEpoch(GetEpochByNumber(epoch.number - 84))) {

 We remain in the initial state until we reach the start epoch.